pauloserrafh/buildroot-examples/README.md

 # buildroot-examples

 [EN]
-This projects aims to provide examples for adding your project to buildroot, inside and outside the tree, using qemu.
+This projects aims to provide examples for building your project with Buildroot, adding custom packages inside and outside Buildroot's tree.
+For test purposes, `qemu` is used as the build target.
 [Instructions in english](README.md)

 **NOTE:** This should be always up to date.
 All the changes must be reflected AT LEAST on this README and on as many of the other languages as possible.